DrItanium/galclp/README.md

 understand.
 It's final product is a pld script which can be used with galette/GALasm.

-An example of how it works can be found in test/test.pld
+An example of how it works can be found in test/SRAMCardDecoder.clp.
+Next to it, you will see the original horrible implementation inside of SRAMCardDecoder.pld